 On Doctor Who, some incarnations of the Doctor (the Seventh and Eleventh, and the First in the earlier episodes) fit this trope explicitly.

 On LOST, magnificent and manipulative Ben likes to lie.
 A lot.
 Given that he sometimes seems to throw the truth in, sorting out the true from the false gets pretty frustrating.
 The other characters really shouldn't trust anything he says, unfortunately they're often in a situation where they pretty much have no other choice but to listen to him.
 Turns out he even lies in JOKES: When he's reading in an airplane he knows will crash, Jack asks him how he can read in this situation.
 Ben replies with the joke that he assumes Jack literally asks how he can read, and says "My mother taught me".
 That isn't even true since his mother died giving birth to him.
 Later, he sarcastically gives out his star sign (Pisces) in response to a question, something that fans deduced to also be false.

-In one Monk episode, the villain fools a polygraph early in the episode, forcing Monk to concede that he may have been wrong in accusing him.
-Later, however, Monk witnesses the villain lying to an aide while on an exercise bike, and sees that his heart rate doesn't change.
+In the Monk episode "Mr. Monk and the TV Star," Brad Terry fools a polygraph early in the episode, forcing Monk to concede that he may have been wrong in accusing him.
+Later, however, Monk witnesses Brad lying to a girl while on an exercise bike, and sees that his heart rate doesn't change.